mrsoong/motion-keyboard/deliverables/iteration-01.plan.md

 <br />
 ## Product

-We decided that our product should be a suite of accessibility tools that will allow people with disabilities to more effective use android phones.
+We decided that our product should be a suite of accessibility tools that will allow people with disabilities to more effectively use android phones.
 Our MVP is a keyboard with keys laid out in a circle that functions with the gyroscope, thus allowing anyone who is missing fingers to type on android.
 Our stretch goal is to add more tools to the suite, such as a way to control the UI with voice.

 <br />
 #### Goals and tasks